lucasmalara/tries-impl-java/README.md

 you should know that at the moment when it was written **(12.12.2023)** the code language level is set to `Java 21 Preview`.
-Hence, if you are going to compile the code containing this implementation, you must have JDK 21 or higher and add a flag `--enable-preview`, e.g.:
+Hence, if you are going to compile the code containing this implementation, you should have JDK 21 or possible any newer and add a flag `--enable-preview`, e.g.:

 - Javac (Compile to bytecode)